ersanchez/instructional-design/ssh/ssh-intro.md

 * passphrase or no passphrase?
 * does the remote server see my passphrase? (does my passphrase go outside my computer?)
 * how do I load my public ssh key onto the server?
+* how can I be sure that the server that I am connecting to is the real server and not some man-in-the-middle? (known_hosts)
+* how can I see the fingerprint of an SSH key?
 * how can I remove my public key from a server?
 * what do I do if my private key gets out in the wild?
+* how can I set up different key pairs for each server I want to connect to?
+* how can I configure more than one account on a server I want to connect to?
+* how do I configure my SSH server to allow me to connect?
+* where are the configuration files for my SSH server?